morgosus/morgosus.github.io/_posts/gaming/fallout-shelter-online/2021-08-26-capital-wasteland.md

 - Your dwellers will be assigned to your squad and leave their posts if you use different ones.
 Make sure to reassign them - especially the production ones.
 - If you use both of the weaker dwellers, you should bring the three of your strongest dwellers along with them.
 One should be a healer.
 - The dwellers you need for progress do not need to survive.
 So Sturges and Dogmeat may die as long as you beat the encounter with the other three dwellers.
-- So far, I've seen the requirement for Strong, Sarah, Dave, Virgil, Madison, Pickman, Father Clifford, Three Dog, Moira, Piper, MacCready, Dogmeat, Sturges, Cait, and Ronnie.
+- So far, I've seen the requirement for Strong, Sarah, Dave, Kellog, Virgil, Madison, Pickman, Slag, Alien, Father Clifford, Three Dog, Moira, Piper, MacCready, Dogmeat, Sturges, Cait, and Ronnie.
 It's safe to assume that most of these dwellers will be R or SR, also unlockable through hard missions, but some SSR dwellers will be required.
   - Most of these dwellers are obtainable through free means without drawing from pools.
     - Hard missions (Piper, ...)
     - Faction missions (Ronnie, Madison, ...)